ayahamza1/MENABITs/index.md

 permalink: /
 ---

-## Intended as a reference for lawyers, academics, and policymakers.
+## A reference for legal, academic, and policy professionals.

 Compiled by [Aya Hamza](https://www.linkedin.com/in/ayahamza) to advance transparency in international investment law.